adamboutcher/Shared-Fail2Ban-Puppet/README.md

 3. Only apply the class fail2ban::server to your server

 ### Server - API (Recommended)
-1. Update your database details under fail2ban::server and files/shared_server/api_cfg.py
+1. Update your database details under fail2ban::server and files/shared_server/api_cfg.py - Ensure the api.wsgi file is correct for your distro (eg Python 3.6 or 3.9 etc)
 2. Only apply the class fail2ban::server::api to your API server
 3. We highly recommend enabling SSL, LetsEncrypt/Certbot is simple and easy - You will need to uncomment the last few lines in (files/shared_server/http_api.conf) to force redirects to SSL